TalaoDAO/talao-documentation/docs/wallet/developer-mode.md

   * the client metadata,
 * download this information as a text file,
 * skip to bypass.

+Within the OIDC4VP flow, the wallet proposes to display or download the data sent to:

+- the respone_uri endpoint.

 ## Display of errors details